TheMapleseed/Enhanced-PDFT-mechanism/README.md

 ## Reporting a Vulnerability

-do it here
+do it here, or hir me up on X.

-For sensitive issues, use our PGP key:

 ## Security Considerations